Underground hydrogen storage: a crucial link in the energy transition

 Societal embedding

 Remco Groenenberg is in charge of TNO’s research programme on underground hydrogen storage.
-This programme is not just about addressing technical challenges, Remco explains: “The technological development of underground hydrogen storage must go hand in hand with the societal side.
+This programme is not just about addressing technical challenges, Remco explains: 'The technological development of underground hydrogen storage must go hand in hand with the societal side.
 Consider legislation and public support, for example.
-If you ignore them, progress comes to a standstill."
+If you ignore them, progress comes to a standstill.'

 International collaboration

-“This programme brings together the latest insights from recent research on underground hydrogen storage.
+'This programme task brings together the latest insights from recent research on underground hydrogen storage.
 The value of the programme is that we’re collaborating internationally with more than 50 parties with a diverse background – universities, industrial partners, and public authorities.
 We’ll publish the final report with our findings at the end of 2024.’

 From laboratory to practice